xundullah/CBS-ERM/README.md

 This system takes a proactive approach to utilizing and redesigning the backup power systems of **Cellular Base Stations (CBSs)**—transforming them into **distributed, intelligent energy hubs** that support **power resilience** in smart cities.
 The architecture integrates real-time sensing, cloud intelligence, and AI-driven decision-making to optimize energy usage, detect anomalies, and dispatch backup power intelligently across critical infrastructures.

 ---

+### 🤝 What We Expect from CBS Operators

+To enable intelligent energy management and resilience enhancement, we require only one key input from CBS operators:

+- 📊 **Power Log Data** — Specifically, the `total electrical power consumption` from each CBS tower.
+  This data will be acquired through the deployed `ISC` (Intelligent Sensor & Control) unit.

+---

+### 🎁 What We Provide in Return

+With just the power consumption data, our system will deliver the following integrated services:

+- 🧠 **AI-Based Optimization Suggestions**
+  - Load shifting strategies during peak hours
+  - Smart scheduling of backup systems
+  - Battery charge/discharge planning
+  - Energy-saving recommendations tailored to tower load profiles

+- 📡 **Real-Time Monitoring**
+  - Live dashboards displaying power usage, anomalies, and device health
+  - Historical data analytics and trend reports

+- 🔄 **Remote Control & Automation**
+  - Secure dispatch of control signals back to ISC units via `MQTT` or `Modbus`
+  - On-demand or automated toggling of loads, battery modes, or generator operations

+- 🔋 **Extra Power Sharing Capability**
+  - If excess energy (from backup systems, solar, etc.) is detected, our system can facilitate intelligent **power sharing** between neighboring CBSs or connected **critical infrastructures (CIs)** such as hospitals or emergency shelters
+  - This not only improves **energy resilience** but also contributes to **sustainable smart city infrastructure**

+---

+---

 ## ⚙️ Core Modules and Components